scottjbarr/blocking-proxy/README.md

 # Blocking Proxy

-A little proxy that 404's a list of paths.
+A little proxy that 404's a list of resources.

-Any path not on the block list is forwarded to http://localhost:3000
+Any path not on the block list is forwarded to the backend.

 Listens on http://localhost:8080

+The exampe below blocks

+- all HTTP verbs to `/foo`
+- `PUT /moo.json`

 Usage

-   blocking-proxy  /some/url /foo.json
+    blocking-proxy -bind :8080 \
+                   -backend localhost:3000
+                   -blocked "*:/foo PUT:/moo.json"